 - “‘Parlors, Sofas, Carpets, and Fine Cambrics’: Gender Play in Melville’s Narrations.”
 Leviathan: A Journal of Melville Studies 11.1 (2009): 37-54.

 - “Commercial Method and Thoreau’s Economy of Subsistence Writing.”
 Concord Saunterer: A Journal of Thoreau Studies 16 (2008): 1-19.

 - “Capital Sentiment: Fanny Fern’s Transformation of the Gentleman Publisher’s Code.”
 ATQ: Nineteenth-Century American Literature and Culture 22.1 (March 2008): 347-364.

 - “‘Hard as a Diamond’: Running and Living Deliberately in Parker and Thoreau.”
 Aethlon: The Journal of Sport Literature 24.2 (Spring/Summer 2007): 113-130.

-Chapters in Edited Volumes (Solo Authored Except as Noted)
+Selected Chapters (of 14) in Edited Volumes (Solo Authored Except as Noted)

-- “Health Reform in the Mid-Nineteenth-Century New York Periodical Press” in The History of New York City Literature, ed.
-Ross Wilson, Cambridge University Press, under agreement and in progress, 2019.
+- “Health Reform in the Mid-Nineteenth-Century New York Periodical Press” in New York: A Literary History, ed.
+Ross Wilson, Cambridge University Press, forthcoming, 2019.

 - “Literary Journalism in the Digital Age” in The Routledge Companion to American Literary Journalism, ed.
 William Dow and Roberta Maguire.
-Routledge, 2018, in press.
+Routledge, 2019.

 - “Emerson in Media Studies and Journalism” in Approaches to Teaching Emerson’s Essays and Other Works, ed.
 Sean Meehan and Mark Long.
-Modern Language Association, forthcoming, 2017.
+Modern Language Association, 2018.